aws/aws-parallelcluster/tests/integration-tests/README.md

     │         ├── results.html: html report for the given region
     │         ├── results.xml: junitxml report for the given region
-    │         ├── collected_tests.txt: the list of collected parametrized tests that are executed in the specific region │         └── tests_config.yaml: the configuration file used to defined the tests to run (if present) ├── test_report.json: global json report
+    │         ├── collected_tests.txt: the list of collected parametrized tests that are executed in the specific region │         └── tests_config.yaml: the configuration file used to define the tests to run (if present) ├── test_report.json: global json report
     └── test_report.xml: global junitxml report
 ```

-If tests are ran sequentially by adding the `--sequential` option the result is the following:
+If tests are run sequentially by adding the `--sequential` option the result is the following:
 ```
 tests_outputs
 ├── $timestamp..logs